iobroker-community-adapters/ioBroker.comfoair/README.md

 Install hardware: i.e. RS232 to LAN adapter to the serial interface of the comfoair Set comfoair - IP-adress, port and polling - intervall

+Works only if ccEASE - Panel is disconnected.

 Tested on comfoair 350

 ## Changelog

-### 0.0.1 In development stage, contributeions welcome
+### 0.0.1 In development stage, contributions welcome

 ## License